cosmospkg/cosmos-docs/docs/23-Bootstrapping.md

 This guide walks through how to build a working root filesystem using Cosmos alone.
 It assumes you have a Cosmos binary, a Galaxy source (HTTP, file, or USB), and a directory to install into.

+> This process works from live ISOs, recovery images, or even inside minimalist containers.
+If you can run the Cosmos binary, you can build a system.

+**TL;DR**
+Use this guide to go from zero to rootfs using Cosmos and a local Galaxy—no shell, no dynamic linking, no nonsense.

 ---

 ## 🌜 What Is Bootstrapping?